Salabhasana

 • Sala bhasana should not be attempted if you feel joint pain.

-Note: Please look at our YouTube channel, Yoga with Indian Yogi, for videos on traditional yoga practices, Ashtanga yoga, Hatha Yoga, Pranayama, Meditation, Nauli Kriya, and yoga Therapy.
+Note: Please visit our YouTube channel, Yoga with Indian Yogi, for videos on traditional yoga practices, Ashtanga yoga, Hatha Yoga, Pranayama, Meditation, Nauli Kriya, and yoga Therapy.